 Safeguards are in place to protect the security of your information.
 These safeguards include a combination of physical, technological and administrative security measures that are aimed at protecting personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
 Please note, however, that while we believe our security measures are appropriate, no security measures can guarantee absolute security of information.

 How long do we keep information?

+We retain patient records as required by law and professional regulations.
 When information is no longer required, it is destroyed in a secure manner, according to set procedures that govern the storage and destruction of personal information.

 Please contact your physician or any member of our staff if you would like to:

 - Request access to or correction of your personal information

 - Opt-out of receiving tailored marketing communications (you may also opt-out using the unsubscribe feature provided in these messages, where applicable)

 - Withdraw your consent to our processing of your personal information